Discordi0/Practice/HBT/Sherlock/Compromised.md

 A:

-There is only a single .pcap file, so open that
+There is only a single .pcap file, so open that.
+With a quick glance i couldn't find anything interesting, so i went to the conversations menu.
+In the first 3 tabs

 Q2: What is the SHA256 hash of the malware?